TusharPra/asusprecon_b2btpm/README.md

 ## Overview

-All needed information can be found in the [pdf] (https://github.com/SAP-samples/teched2022-IN263/blob/main/IN263%20-%20Onboard%20and%20Manage%20New%20Trading%20Partners.pdf).
+All needed information can be found in the [pdf] (https://github.com/SAP-samples/teched2022-IN263/blob/main/IN263-Onboard and Manage New Trading Partners.pdf).

 <!--
 (https://github.com/SAP-samples/teched2022-IN263/blob/main/IN263%20-%20Onboard%20and%20Manage%20New%20Trading%20Partners.pdf).